Jack Pfefer: Later career

 Jack Pfefer never retracted his stance that wrestling was more entertainment than competition; and he therefore distinguished himself from his peers by presenting shows as a form of theater, with exaggerated storylines and bizarre performers.
 He was renowned for his booking of “freak” characters, most notably including the French Angel (Maurice Tillet) and the Swedish Angel (Nils Filip "Phil" Oloffson [1906-1974]), whom Pfefer promoted based on their hideous looks.
 Moreover, Pfefer initiated numerous innovations, including such novelties as feature tag team bouts and midget wrestling.
 He also possessed a great eye for young talent, as he was instrumental in launching the career of Buddy Rogers; and he also served as a chief promoter of women's grappling, booking the likes of Mildred Burke and the Fabulous Moolah over several decades.
 It was also Pfefer who helped the legendary Sam Muchnick promote his first show in 1945; and in subsequent years, he constantly shifted his base of operations, running territories in Toledo, Nashville, Boston, and on the West Coast while solidifying his place among the industry's top marketers.
 However, while working as an agent for promoter Fred Kohler in the 1960s, Pfefer was largely blamed for ruining the Chicago territory when he booked a number of sound-alike performers like “Bummy Rogers”, “Hobo Brazil,” and "Bruno Sanmartino", thus repelling most of the industry's top-flight talent.
-Nonetheless, he continued booking matches until 1967; and then on September 13, 1974, Jack Pfefer died at age 79 while at a Massachusetts nursing home.
-To this day, he remains one of the sport's most controversial figures, yet he is also acknowledged among its most imaginative promoters.
+Nonetheless, he continued booking matches until 1967.
+He died on September 13, 1974, while at a Massachusetts nursing home.
+To this day, he remains one of the business's most controversial figures, yet he is also acknowledged among its most imaginative promoters.